 GES: No common definition.

-BG: Human activities in the marine waters do not cause large-scale (of the extent of a coastal littoral cell or coastal water body), permanent (lasting more than 5 years) alterations in the hydrographical conditions resulting in negative effects, like exacerbated eutrophication, increased siltation and bottom hypoxia and associated mortality of the benthic organisms.
-Demersal fisheries do not lead to abrasion and loss of biogenic substrate.
+BG: Permanent alteration of hydrographical conditions resulting from human activities in the marine environment (individual and cumulative) does not have a significant adverse impact on the biotic and abiotic structure of the broad types of benthic habitats and their functions.

 RO (proposal in May 2016): To avoid the negative effects of the ecosystem changes that may result in permanent hydrographical conditions.
 GES will be achieved when: the nature and the extent of any long-term changes in prevailing hydrographic conditions resulting from human activities (individual and cumulative) in the marine environment do not lead to a significant negative impact on the species, population or ecosystem, with the exception of heavily modified water bodies (including, but not limited to the sea salinity, sea temperature, pH and hydrodynamics).